 If you need support in accessing care for Long COVID, you can request support from VDH Care Resource Coordination.

 There is a lack of expert consensus and guidance on whether a nebulizer treatment constitutes an aerosol generating procedure in the setting of COVID-19.
 It is uncertain whether aerosols generated from nebulizer treatments are infectious and may contribute to the transmission of COVID-19.
 Given this uncertainty, school may consider reserving the use of nebulizers to instances where children cannot use inhalers, do not have access to an inhaler, or for children who are in significant respiratory distress while awaiting emergency transport.
-Instead, metered dose inhalers (MDIs) with spacers (with or without a face mask, according to each student’s individualized treatment plan) may be used over nebulizer treatments whenever possible in the school setting.
+Instead, metered dose inhalers (MDIs) with spacers (with or without a face mask, according to each student’s individualized treatment plan) may be used instead of nebulizer treatments whenever possible in the school setting.

 If a nebulizer treatment is necessary, schools may, out of an abundance of caution, consider treating it as an aerosol generating procedure.
 Schools may consider the following factors when determining the policies (including personal protective equipment required by staff) around nebulizer use: 1) the uncertainty about whether nebulizer treatments may general infectious aerosols, 2) the ability to assess if the student has suspected/confirmed COVID-19 infection, 3) level of SARS-CoV-2 transmission in the community, considering both local and school-based COVID-19 trends (such as local COVID-19 hospital admission level and the existence of outbreaks in the school).
 For additional resources, please refer to the CDC Interim Infection Prevention and Control Recommendations for Healthcare Personnel During the COVID-19 Pandemic